rspitzen/Proxmox-Homelab-Infrastructure/README.md

 ## Objective

-This project focused on designing and operating a self-hosted virtualization platform using Proxmox VE to support multiple application stacks and cybersecurity projects.
-The goal was to build a flexible, low-overhead environment capable of running isolated workloads while maintaining strong operational control, scalability, and security awareness.
+This project documents the design and operation of a self-hosted virtualization platform using Proxmox VE to support multiple application stacks and cybersecurity projects.
+The platform is designed to be flexible and low-overhead, capable of running isolated workloads while maintaining strong operational control, scalability, and security awareness.

-The environment serves as a foundational platform for hosting containerized workloads and future security labs, while demonstrating practical experience with virtualization, containerization, and system architecture.
+The environment serves as a foundational platform for hosting containerized workloads and future security labs, while demonstrating practical experience in virtualization, containerization, and system architecture.

-### Skills Learned
+### Skills Demonstrated

  - Practical experience with enterprise-style virtualization using Proxmox VE
- - Understanding of workload isolation using LXC containers versus full virtual machines
+ - Workload isolation using LXC containers versus full virtual machines
  - Resource management and capacity planning (CPU, memory, storage)
  - Designing infrastructure to support multiple independent projects
  - Evaluating security and performance tradeoffs in virtualization choices
- - Operational mindset for maintaining long-running infrastructure

 ### Tools Used